 Host a radio show with your friends.
 Publish an investigative series.
 Direct a film.
 Create an advertising campaign.
 As a member of student organizations, you’ll get hands-on training in your chosen field, hear from guest speakers, attend national conferences and much more.

-The Media School is home to nearly 20 student groups focused on specific facets of the media industry.
+The Media School is home to more than 20 student groups focused on specific facets of the media industry.

 Explore our student organizations